Giving-What-We-Can/givingwhatwecan-org-static/README.md

-# Colophonemes Metalsmith
+# Giving What We Can static

-A simple statically-generated blog, implemented in [Metalsmith](http://www.metalsmith.io/).
+A simple statically-generated site, implemented in [Metalsmith](http://www.metalsmith.io/).

+Currently in beta.